askcloudarchitech/askcloudarchitech/asksitestatic/content/posts/tutorials/open-source-security-dependency-review/index.md

 ---
 Developing software of any type will inevitably involve pulling in an open-source dependency.
 But, given that there are millions of open source projects out there and you don’t personally know anything about their source code or their security practices, how do you know if that code that you just pulled into your project is safe?

 When it comes to security, there is no such thing as perfectly safe software.
 It’s all about managing risk and making informed decisions on the software you are choosing to include in your project.
 It would be super easy for me to sit here and say “You need to review every last line of code going into your project”, but the simple truth is that’s practically impossible.
-So instead, id like to share with you the five phases of software review that I follow when evaluating open source packages, APIs and SDKs.
+So instead, I'd like to share with you the five phases of software review that I follow when evaluating open source packages, APIs and SDKs.

 {{< youtube 8ygb6rIgoKs >}}